7thLucas/full-app-6a3a0-223f4-4812/_doc/product-overview.md

 # Product Overview

 ## Name
-**Vesta** — clean and premium, evoking home and hearth; reads well across web, mobile, and a developer's marketing materials.
+**Festa** — clean and premium; reads well across web, mobile, and a developer's marketing materials.

 ## What it is
 A mobile and web platform that lets property developers showcase their projects and